 There is no risk in contracting the disease contained in a vaccine.
 It is not the disease that is injected, but rather the dead or weakened bacterium that causes the disease.
 Vaccines that are called “inactive” contain the dead virus.
 They provide the body with a “picture” of the pathogen.
 The immune system learns to recognize the disease and keeps its characteristics in memory.
 If or when it comes into contact with it again, it will recognize and fight it.
 “Weakened” vaccines actually contain the weakened bacterium.
 The latter is able to infect cells and multiply in the body without having the ability to provoke the full-on disease.
 The immune system therefore starts to fight the infection.
 In other words, we are injecting the weakest pathogen that can later be destroyed more easily by our armed immune system.
 This form of vaccine constitutes a test-run at fighting the real infection.
 Both types of vaccines are effective.
 When manufacturing a vaccine, scientists choose a type of formulation according to the characteristics of the pathogen.

 When we immunize our children, we do not provoke other types of diseases such as autism or multiple sclerosis, to name a few.
 Worldwide studies have been unable to establish such a link.

-While most basic vaccines are covered by the Quebec universal Health Insurance Plan, others such as the one against gastroenteritis are not.
+While most basic vaccines are covered by the Quebec universal Health Insurance Plan, others are not.
 The best way to know which vaccine is covered is to contact your family physician or local CLSC.

 Although immunization is not mandatory in Quebec, it is highly recommended.
 If an immunization schedule is delayed, or if booster shots are administered late, the optimal efficacy of the vaccine may be compromised.
 It is never too late to rectify the situation and make sure your child is properly immunized.
 Do not hesitate to speak with your pharmacist and physician if you have any qualms or queries.